danstiner/rust-u2f/README.md

 To install run `cd linux && make install`.
 The install target uses sudo so you will be prompted for your password.

+### Bump version

+* Run `bumpversion --no-tag patch`
+* Update `linux/meta-package/debian/changelog` and amend the commit
+* Push and manually tag the release
+* Package for all platforms and upload package files

 ## License

 This project is licensed under either of